kabisa/kudo-o-matic/README.md

 ```

 ##### 14. Set up dependencies (optional)
-Congratulations, you did just set up the Kudo-o-Matic!
+Congratulations, you did just set up the Kudos-o-Matic!
-You can optionally set up the dependencies listed below to get the most out fof your Kudo-o-Matic.
+You can optionally set up the dependencies listed below to get the most out fof your Kudos-o-Matic.

 ## Google API setup
-Follow these instructions to setup the Kudo-o-Matic OAuth 2.0 user authentication system:
+Follow these instructions to setup the Kudos-o-Matic OAuth 2.0 user authentication system:
 * [Create a new Google API project](https://console.developers.google.com).
 * Go to 'Library' and make sure 'Contacts API' and 'Google+ API' are enabled.
 * Go to 'Credentials', select the 'OAuth consent screen' tab and provide an 'Email address' and a 'Product name'.